 Because saunas can get to such a high temperature, it can be a great way to flush out infections that can cause colds and the flu.
-At the first sign of either, it is smart to spend some extra time in the sauna so you can start to sweat out whatever bug you may have come into contact with.
+So at the first sign of either, it is smart to spend some extra time in the sauna so you can start to sweat out whatever bug you may have come into contact with.

-While there are many on the market the one I have used in my home includes the one I have pictured here!
+While there are many on the market, the one I have used in my home includes the one I have pictured here!
 It fits two adults comfortably and has speakers so you can play tunes or listen to a podcast while you relax and shed that water weight!